Two dead in Russian rocket engine explosion; radiation spikes, shipping shut

 Officials did not give full details about the size or location of the area that was closed, but it did not appear to include Arkhangelsk itself, a major port for the export of oil products and coal.

-The explosion is the second major incident to hit the military in Russia this week.
+The explosion was the second major incident to hit the military in Russia this week.
 A series of blasts rocked an arms depot at a military base in Siberia on Monday, killing one, injuring 13 and prompting authorities to evacuate thousands of people from nearby settlements.

-Additional reporting by Andrey Ostroukh; Editing by Alison Williams, Catherine Evans and Peter Graff
+Additional reporting by Andrey Ostroukh; Editing by Alison Williams, Catherine Evans, Peter Graff and Frances Kerry